 There is attractive common land, a forest with countryside views, a country estate, and finally a pleasant approach to St Albans which takes you through the old town past sites of historical interest.

-In the morning we visit a new forest called Heartwood.
 The afternoon takes us through the pretty Childwickbury country estate, with views also out to another estate, Gorehambury.
 A further highlight is then the city of St Albans, where you pass old pubs, quaint houses, the Roman museum and remains, the Cathedral and its gate, and finally the clock tower and museum of St Albans.
+There should be time to take a look at the cathedral and/or have tea in the cathedral café.

 Toilets are available at Harpenden and St Albans stations, and at our lunch stop.